ymmah/crypto-shill-tracker/README.md

                 print("{}: {}".format(tag, post_info[tag]))
         print("")
 ```
 The code above uses TextBlob to perform a sentiment analysis on the title, based on the returned score it is classified as POSITIVE, NEUTRAL, or NEGATIVE.
-The title of the post is then check to see if it contains a coin, and based on that prints the remainder of the post information.
+The title of the post is then checked to see if it contains a coin, and based on that prints the remainder of the post information and potentially a recommendation to purchase the coin.

 ## Future Updates
 1. Consider the amount of views, comments, and upvotes the post has.